ali-ghorbani-k/Credit-Risk-Management/README.md

 ![ERD](images/ERD.png)

 # Preprocessing of data
-As shown in the above ERD each SK_ID_CURR is related to multiple SK_ID_BUREAU in Bureau table and to multiple SK_ID_PREV in Home Credit tables.
+As shown in the above ERD each SK_ID_CURR is related to multiple SK_ID_BUREAU in Bureau tables and to multiple SK_ID_PREV in Home Credit tables.
-In order to develop machine learning model, first we need to flatten out the database.
-It means aggregate the information from 2 bureau and 4 Home Credit tables to have one merged table.
+In order to develop a machine learning model, first we need to flatten out the database.
+It means aggregating the information from 2 bureau and 4 Home Credit tables to have one merged table.
 Each row in the final merged table represents one loan application (SK_ID_CURR).

 Three different strategies have been used in this project to flatten out the database: